Chris Kongo

 Chris Kongo (born 23 December 1992) is a British professional boxer.

 Boxing career

-On 22 August 2020 Kongo won his first professional title with a ninth round TKO victory over Luther Clay to win the WBO Global Welterweight Title.
+On 22 August 2020 Kongo won his first professional title with a ninth-round TKO victory over Luther Clay to win the WBO Global Welterweight Title.
 Kongo later lost the title on 28 March 2021 to Michael McKinson by Unanimous Decision.
-On 11 July 2022 Kongo defeated Sebastian Formella by Unanimous Decision to win the vacant WBC International Silver Welterweight title.
+On 11 July 2022 Kongo defeated Sebastian Formella by unanimous decision to win the vacant WBC International Silver Welterweight title.

+On March 31, 2024, in London, Kongo was scheduled to face Florian Marku.

+Kongo secured the finest victory of his career with a unanimous decision win over Marku using his height and reach advantage to negate Marku's aggression.
+The judges scored it as a unanimous decision and a clear win for the vacant IBO Inter-Continental Welter Title.

+He lost on points to Owen Cooper in a 10-round contest at Nottingham Arena on 10 May 2025.